GiovanniHessel94/rocketseat-elixir-ignite-challenges/list_filter/README.md

 # ListFilter

-Entrega do segundo desafio: "Desafio 02 - Filtragem em listas"
+Delivery of the second challenge: "Desafio 02 - Filtragem em listas"